 Most platforms will create a single account for each account holder.
 However, we do support multiple accounts per account holder for platforms that require additional payment control.
 For more information, see Account holder with multiple accounts.

 An account holder may be either an individual or a business.

 If a sub-merchant is registered with their local government as a business (which they may be required to do, depending on their local governmental regulations), then the representative account holder must be designated as a Business.

 Otherwise, the representative account holder must be designated as an Individual.

 Sometimes sub-merchants sign up with an incorrect legal entity type.
-If you are using MarketPay API v5 and later, you can fix this by changing the legal entity of the account holder.
+If you are using our API v5 or later, you can fix this by changing the legal entity of the account holder.

 Your platform will receive its own account, which we refer to as the Liable Account.
 The liable account has its own corresponding

 accountCode that is used to process transactions for your platform.
-It can be used in the MarketPay APIs wherever
+It can be used in our APIs wherever

 accountCode is normally used.

 It's also possible to have multiple liable accounts.
 This can be used for accounting purposes, to keep sets of transactions and funds separate.
 To request additional liable accounts, contact our Support Team.